TheCryptoChad/CryptoExchange/README.md

 ```sh
 git clone https://github.com/TheCryptoChad/CryptoExchange.git
 ```
-You can then open the proyect folder in an IDE like [Eclipse](https://www.eclipse.org/ide/) and run it.
+You can then open the project folder in an IDE like [Eclipse](https://www.eclipse.org/ide/) and run it.

-Otherwise, if you're looking to run the app locally, you should move all the `.class`file from the `/bin` folder into the `/src` folder.
+Otherwise, if you're looking to run the app locally, you should move all the `.class` file from the `/bin` folder into the `/src` folder.

 Finally, navigate inside the directory and run the app with:
 ```sh